 This oceanfront hotel is less than 200 miles from New York, but its Gilded Age glamour makes the place feel world's away.
-Each of the twenty-rooms are individually decorated in various period styles, from Renaissance, to Greek Revival and French Provincial, and have views of Easton's Beach and the estate's five-acres of manicured gardens.
+Each of the 20 rooms are individually decorated in various period styles, from Renaissance to Greek Revival to French Provincial, and have views of Easton's Beach and the estate's five acres of manicured gardens.
 Rise early to trek the three and a half mile Cliff Walk trail, or request that the hotel's complimentary car to drop you off at a Newport Mansion.
 From there, wander the town's colonial-era streets and harbors, and finish the day with a hearty meal of clam chowder at the waterfront restaurant, The Black Pearl.

 Camp Orenda, Johnsburg, NY

 Getting off the grid shouldn’t mean going without electricity or clean sheets for days on end—or at least that’s what David Webb, founder of Camp Orenda, believes.
-His all-inclusive backcountry retreat in the Adirondack State Park is just four-hours' drive from Manhattan and draws both pro- and novice campers to its private canvas "cabins" year-round.
-You can expect all the homegrown camping traditions from your childhood years (archery, hiking, cross-country skiing), with a few creature comforts thrown in the mix: meals cooked over an open-flame, treatments at the on-site spa and heated outdoor showers (yes, please).
+His all-inclusive backcountry retreat in the Adirondack State Park is just four-hours' drive from Manhattan and draws both pro and novice campers to its private canvas "cabins" year-round.
+You can expect all the homegrown camping traditions from your childhood years (archery, hiking, cross-country skiing) with a few creature comforts thrown in the mix—think meals cooked over an open-flame, treatments at the on-site spa, and heated outdoor showers (yes, please).

 Twin Farms, Barnard, VT

 The all-inclusive Twin Farms may be one of Vermont's most award-winning hotels, but its "make yourself at home" vibe will make it feel like it's your very own country cabin.
-Spread over 300 acres of unspoiled forest and meadow just outside Woodstock, Vermont, there's locavore dining, a full-service spa (with a Japanese bath house), and 20 individual cottages with fireplaces, screened porches, and a sizeable collection of modern art, by the likes of iconic Abstract Expressionists, Cy Twombley and Jasper Johns.
-Try your hand at snowshoeing or sledding, or kick back with some brews at the pub, which has billiards, darts, and a jukebox.
-Whatever you do, just don't wait till the last minute book your weekend getaway (at Twin Farms, guests are required to submit detailed surveys on their dietary preferences well in advance to checking in!)
+Spread over 300 acres of unspoiled forest and meadow just outside Woodstock, Vermont, there's locavore dining, a full-service spa (with a Japanese bath house), and 20 individual cottages with fireplaces, screened porches, and a sizable collection of modern art by the likes of iconic Abstract Expressionists Cy Twombley and Jasper Johns.
+Try your hand at snowshoeing or sledding or kick back with some brews at the pub, which has billiards, darts, and a jukebox.
+Whatever you do, just don't wait till the last minute book your weekend getaway.
+(At Twin Farms, guests are required to submit detailed surveys on their dietary preferences well in advance to checking in!)

 The Graham & Co.
 Phoenicia, NY